brett8883/DJI_Super-Patcher/readme.md

   - **Please do what it says when it says to do it**

-    - Follow all the steps even if you think you don't need to do them **YOU DO**
+    - Follow all the steps even if you think you don't need to do them... **YOU DO!**

     - Don't try to outsmart the process or do anything extra "for good measure"

       - these are the main reasons for Super-Patcher not being sucessful

-5. You will be prompted to verify flight controller version with NLD APP
+5. You will be prompted to verify flight controller version at the end to ensure Super-Patcher is sucessful

-  - This is built into Super-Patcher and is free
-    - Thanks NLD Team!
+6. You may optionally use the simulator in Assistant 2 or DJI Go 4 to verify working order before taking outside.

+- If there issues with flight in the simulator there will be issues with flight in real life.

+  - Reflash stock 01.04.0300 and then redo ENTIRE Super-Patcher process in case of an issue.

+    - To date there has never been an issue with flight after instaling Super-Patcher.
+This reccomendation is only a matter of good practice whenever modifying or flashing firmware

 Done!